yosi-dediashvili/SubiT/design/classes.md

 isinstance(series_input.title, SeriesTitle)
 ```

-The input is initialized only with a single input string which might be a full path to a file, or a simple search.
-It's the Input's job to figure out the type of the input.
+The input is initialized only with a single input string which might be a full
+path to a file, or a simple search.
+It's the Input's job to figure out the type
+of the input.

-##### InputStatus
+#### InputStatus

+In order to specify where are we in the whole process of locating the right
-A class within the BaseInput that serves as Enum.
-The class describes the status in which the input processing is currently in:
+subtitle, the Input uses a status, a class within the BaseInput that serves as
+Enum.
+The class describes the status in which the input processing is currently
+in:
 ```python
 class InputStatus:
     # The input is waiting in the queue.